ukidiscs2026/discs2026/_pages/registration.md

   caption: "Credit: © Mark Garlick."
 ---

-Registration and abstract submission opens in DEC 2025.
+Registration and abstract submission opens in JANUARY 2026.

 Final registration and payment deadline: **31 May 2026**

-Registration costs **£110 for staff** and **£95 for students**, which includes lunch and coffee breaks on all three days.
+Registration costs **£100 for staff** and **£50 for students**, which includes lunch and coffee breaks on all three days.
 For those attending remotely, the fee is £10.

 The meeting spans three days of traditional conference-style talks and discussion sessions.
 The Scientific Organising Committee (SOC) will select talks to reflect a broad range of topics, with a substantial proportion allocated to early-career researchers.
 This is a hybrid event, aimed at increasing accessibility for those unable to attend in person.
 While most talks will be presented on-site, a limited number of remote presentations will be considered upon request.
 We aim to ensure that everyone who submits an abstract has the opportunity to present—either as a talk or a poster.